 The judge noted that “the phrasing of deposition questions necessarily excludes attorney advice on their decisions and, as such, there is no possibility that the witness’ answers would disclose confidential communications.”

 In other words, the judge’s advice is that a lawyer’s deposition preparation must include anticipating privilege objections and crafting specific questions to circumvent the inevitable objection.
-Prepare questions that seek facts based on personal knowledge rather than non-specific questions that conceivably call for the disclosure of privilege communications.
+Prepare questions that seek facts based on personal knowledge rather than non-specific questions that conceivably call for the disclosure of privileged communications.

 Not many courts provide practice tips for lawyers.
 Judge Spaeth did so here, and I think we should heed them.